Last Updated on February 2, 2023 by Dee

 What to look for when buying tapes for watercolor paper?

 There are many different types of tape for watercolor paper.
-There are many types to choose from depending on your style.
-The most important thing to look for is whether the tape is acid-free or pH-neutral.
+There are many types to choose from, depending on your style.

-When buying tape for watercolor paper, choose one that is thick and doesn’t leave any glue marks or sticky residue.
+When buying tape for watercolor paper, choose one that doesn’t leave any glue marks or sticky residue.
 The masking tape should not be too thin and should be repositionable.

 Masking tape is a great way to create crisp masking lines when watercolor painting.
 The tape clings to the paper well, and it won’t leave sticky residue on the paper.